Most-Cited Authors on Climate Science

 Faces of over 1300 climate authors and skeptics

-Sources for positions taken by scientists
+Sources for positions taken by scientists: calls for action and open letters from scientists

-links to source documents which includes notes on my methods; see also my
+which includes notes on my methods; see also my

-discussion on petitions and another on
+discussion on petitions and

 Some of the key calls to action:

-- The January, 2009 Monaco Declaration on Ocean Acification signed by 155 oceanographers [Tag: Monaco09; stats done for 21 signers].
+signed by 155 oceanographers [Tag: Monaco09; stats done for 32 signers].
 (Note that ocean acidification by elevated CO2 entering the oceans from the atmosphere is independent of the 'greenhouse' effect, and represents an additional harmful impact on top of temperature changes.
 Here's another powerful statement on how serious this 'other CO2 problem' is.)

 - The

 - An open letter entitled The State of Climate Science: October 2003 from just over 1000 U.S. scientists, 880 of them PhDs.
-[Tagged as SCS03 in the 'notes' column; 35 in list with stats, 22 listed without stats yet.]
+[Tag: SCS03; stats done for 94 signers.]

 - A list of over sixty